 #4: Refine Your Clients

-Your business page is for everyone, and your website is for the best calibres.
+Your business page is for everyone, and your website is for the best calibre.
 Think about that as a good reason why you need a website.
-Let’s say someone found your business page on Facebook and liked what he/she saw and wants to know more.
-If you do not have a website, the only option for them would be either to comment or message you a question and wait for your reply.
+Let’s say someone found your business page on Facebook, liked what he/she saw, and wants to know more.
+If you do not have a website, the only option for them would be to comment or message you a question and wait for your reply.

 Do Not Miss a Lead

-Building a website allows the refinement of your social media audience.
+Building a website allows you to refine your social media audience.
 Following the last scenario, if the announcements lead to your website, the outcomes could be much more efficient.
 The biggest percentage of your audience on social media are window shoppers.
-By designing your announcements in a way that leads those interested to your website, you can separate between window shoppers and those willing to act.
-Think of the website as the destination for interested customers who are ready to walk with you for an extra mile.
+By designing your announcements to lead those interested to your website, you can separate between window shoppers and those willing to act.
+Think of the website as the destination for interested customers ready to walk with you for an extra mile.

 There Is a Better Scenario

 Instead of leaving a comment or a message, they can give you their contact information and schedule a call-back.
 This will help you organise responses to each one to minimise the number of lost leads and avoid any miscommunication which often happens on social media.
-It will also help you create a database for those who get in touch with you.
-You can use that information later for email marketing in the form of newsletters and new offers.
-Moreover, it will personalise the way you communicate with your audience, which will keep your business unique and memorable.
+It will also help you create a database for those who contact you.
+You can use that information later for email marketing through newsletters and new offers.
+Moreover, it will personalise how you communicate with your audience, keeping your business unique and memorable.

 #5: Be Wherever Your Customer Is